tf198/annex-librarian/README.md

 then the fields they generate will be overwritten but others left as is.

 ## Installation ##
-Currently uses python2.7 - will add six soon...
+Currently tested on python2.7 and python3.5.

 Requires _python_, _python-xapian_